desmondpatel/RepData_PeerAssessment1/PA1_template.md

 ##               -6.755941
 ```

-Both the above tests show that the difference in averages is significantly different.
-This confirms that the average number of steps in the week end are more than on the week day.
+Both the above tests show that the difference in averages is significant at 95% level of confidence (p-value < 0.05).
+This confirms that the average number of steps in the weekend are more than the average number of steps in the weekday.

 **NOTE 5**: Use *library(knitr)* and *knit2html("PA1_template.Rmd")* from console to run this code.